Moses McNeil: International career

 McNeil won two caps for Scotland, the first on 25 March 1876 in a 4–0 win over Wales (the first international between the two countries) and the second on 13 March 1880 in a 5–4 win over England, in which he played alongside his brother, Henry.
 McNeil was the first Rangers player to play for Scotland and the club's first international footballer.

 Later life

-After playing football, McNeil focused on his occupation as a commercial traveller.
-He died of heart disease on 9 April 1938 in Dumbarton, aged 82.
+After playing football, McNeil focused on his occupation as a Commercial Traveller.
+He never married and died of cardiac disease on 9 April 1938 at 50 Townend Road, Dumbarton, although his usual address was Craig Cottage at Clynder, Argyle and Bute, aged 82.

 A plaque was laid at McNeil's grave, which is in St Modan's Parish Churchyard, Rosneath (near Helensburgh) on 30 June 2015, which reads "Moses McNeil 29th October 1855, 9th April 1938.
 A local man and founder of Rangers Football Club".